bookofproofs/bookofproofs.github.io/_sources/history/16th-century/roomen.md

 **Adriaan van Roomen** or **Adrianus Romanus** was a Flemish mathematician who calculated `$\pi$` to 16 decimal places using Archimedes' method.

 ### Mathematical Profile (Excerpt):
-* His father, who was also named Adriaan van Roomen, was a merchant in Antwerp before settling in Leuven and his mother was Maria van den Daele.
-* Adriaan and Maria van Roomen had three children, Jan, Maria and Adriaan (the subject of this biography).
 * After studying ancient languages in his hometown, van Roomen studied mathematics and philosophy at the Jesuit College in Cologne.
 * Van Roomen was professor of mathematics and medicine at Leuven from 1586 to 1592 and, for six months during 1592, he was rector of the University.
 * In Chapters 10 and 11 van Roomen would study the circle.